My wife and I are looking for a more family friendly vehicle, and we will need to get rid of one of our current vehicles when we buy a new one.

 The good news is, we aren’t in a rush to either buy a car or sell a car, so we have time to do the research and make the best decision for our needs.
 This isn’t always the case if you are in a rush to buy a car – for example, your vehicle is totaled in an accident, or if it is stolen.
 But since we have time, we closely examining our options.

 Before you go out and buy a new vehicle, you should consider what you are going to do with the vehicle you are replacing.
 The two easiest ways are to sell it to the dealership when you buy your new car, or sell it to a private individual.
 So let’s compare the two options and see which one will give you the best return.

 Before deciding what to do with your car, you should get a good idea of the value.
 In my opinion, the best place to go for used vehicle prices is Kelly Blue Book.
 They have a great price engine that analyzes local and nationwide vehicle sales to give you a rough valuation based on your vehicle’s condition.

 The cool part of the KBB car values is that they show average prices for trade-in values, private party sales, suggested retail vale (buying the car from a dealership), and Certified Pre-owned vehicles (again from a dealership).
 What you will find is that the Certified Pre-Owned vehicles usually have the highest values for a specific model, followed by the suggested retail value, private party sales, then the trade-in value.

-Pros and cons of private sales
+Pros and Cons of Private Sales

-Pros.
+Pros – price.
 You can usually get the best price if you sell your used car to another individual as opposed to trading it in or selling it to a dealer.
 It can often be easier to negotiate with an individual and on your own time line versus negotiating with a dealership on a short time line.

 Be on the lookout for scams!
 High ticket items are a target for online scams.
 Be careful accepting money orders or checks from someone over the internet unless it is someone you know and trust.
 Another popular scam is someone buying the car or other high ticket item and requesting you to ship it.
 The buyers will often offer to send you a check for more than your asking price to cover shipping and “your time.”
 They have your car or other item by the time you find out the check was fake.